mvolkmann/blog/src/swift/SwiftUI.md

 and reduce the value for Brightness (perhaps to 50%).

 To use a custom color in code, enter `Color("some-name")`.

+iOS 17 added automatic generation of constants for colors and images defined in `.xcassets` files.
+This allows replacing `Color("some-name")` with just `.someName`.

-To avoid typos when using these named colors, consider defining a `Color` extension that defines computed properties like the following:
+Before iOS 17 it was recommended to avoid typos when named colors by defining a `Color` extension that defines computed properties like the following:

 ```swift
 extension Color {